ksiv/junit-basics/README.md

 the error messages you ll get in these cases unfortunately not very clear.
-Sometime there is not any messages so you can not understand what you do wrong.
+Sometime there is not any messages so you can not understand what you do wrong that is why this project is set up so you could compare it with your configuration

 ## Execution